taylorturner/taylorturner/README.md

 ## Summary
 Hello!
 I'm Taylor Turner, a DevOps/Site Reliability/Platform Engineer born and raised in the San Francisco Bay Area.
-I've been working in the DevOps space since 2012; my focus has been on enabling developer velocity through close collaboration and supporting their teams with tooling, code pipelines, monitoring, and much more.
+I've been working as a DevOps // SRE since 2012; my focus has been on enabling developer velocity through close collaboration and supporting their teams with tooling, code pipelines, monitoring, and much more.
 A strong second is on architecting scalable, highly available infrastructure and implementing thoughtful monitoring practices to provide much needed insights to prevent outages.

 I'm certified as an AWS DevOps Engineer (Professional), AWS Solutions Architect (Professional), Red Hat Certified Engineer (and System Administrator), A+/Net+/Linux+, and soon CKA.